We walk you through whether you need a GC, how to find a GC, picking the right one, and managing them effectively.

-Do I need a general contractor?
+Do I Need a General Contractor?

 However, if your project is more extensive, and you are working on parts of the home that are fundamental to the home’s architecture, you’ll need a licensed general contractor.
 Extensive changes include adding square footage, knocking walls down, adding rooms, foundation work, and retrofitting.

 It is important to note that a general contractor is not just recommended, but often required for extensive rehab projects.
 Several states require that a licensed contractor obtain the necessary permits from the municipal building department in order for the project to begin.
-Also, many lenders such as LendingHome will stipulate that the borrower must work with a licensed contractor in order to be lent money per the project’s scope of work.
+Also, many hard loan lenders such as LendingHome will stipulate that the borrower must work with a licensed contractor in order to be lent money per the project’s scope of work.
 State and lender policies will vary, so it’s best to do your research!

 The most surefire way to find a solid team to work with is through referrals.
 Ask friends or colleagues in the industry which contractors they’ve worked with and have reputations they can vouch for.
 Real estate investment clubs in your area will also have official or unofficial directories of recommended contractors.
 Look for proven track records of finishing projects on time and on/under budget.
-Seeing a finished product will give you the best idea of what skills a GC brings to the table, so check out properties they’ve worked on, if you can.
+Seeing a finished product will give you the best idea of what skills a general contractor brings to the table, so check out properties they’ve worked on, if you can.

 Another method is to scope out the job sites of houses under construction in the neighborhood.
 If a contractor team is present and working, flag down a worker and introduce yourself.
 Ask for contact information or leave your own information and ask for someone to get in touch with about potential work.
 Otherwise, there will likely be a sign with their company’s name, so you can jot it down and look them up online.